-We have explained earlier what are chatbots and listed a few very popular chatbot platforms.
+We have explained earlier what are voice assistants and listed a few very popular chatbot platforms.
 But why even bother getting into this adventure?

-Before we explore the chatbot market trends, let’s take a step back and observe how people communicate, and how do they communicate with businesses.
+Before we explore the customer service market trends, let’s take a step back and observe how people communicate, and how do they communicate with businesses.
 We will take a short detour from the main course — in order to return to it much stronger.

 If you think about it, communication is driven by evolution – natural and man-made.
 We can start from hundreds of thousands – even millions – of years ago when language evolved in early humans.
 They could finally convey information across time and space, without the need for both parties to actually be watching the event at the same time.

 But it’s still was very limited: both parties for the conversation have to be at the same location – or at least, at a shouting distance.
 The amount of information is limited by the person’s memory — and by the time the parties have to talk.
 The invention of writing took humans a step further: one could now store much more information, and have it persist through location and time: you could read the document long after it was written and in a different location altogether.
 The first document we know of, written in Cuneiform, is not a poem or a war story: it’s a list of tax amounts no human could possibly remember.

 Next came paper, which has less weight, so people could transfer it to greater length.
 Printing was revolutionary in that it introduced a new factor into the communication game: information could now be spread to more people, in minimal cost of printing another copy.
 Totalitarian regimes have limited ownership on printing machines in the fear knowledge would be spread without their control.
 Telegraph has shortened the time to pass the information, and telephone – the ease at which anyone, and not only professional Morse clerks, could deliver it.
 And of course – how can we forget -the Internet, allowing anyone to talk, watch and play with anyone on the globe.